Silicon Valley couple helps raise more than $3.3 million to reunite immigrant families

 Late last week, the Department of Homeland Security announced that nearly 2,000 children had been separated from their parents in a six-week period as part of its "zero tolerance" policy.
 The Trump administration is cracking down on adult immigrants who cross the border illegally by criminally prosecuting them.
 Children can't be held in criminal detention, so they are being separated from their parents.

-Former first lady Laura Bush and America's other first ladies, current and former, joined that outcry.
+Former first lady Barbara Bush and America's other first ladies, current and former, joined that outcry.

 "Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform," Melania Trump's communications director, Stephanie Grisham, told CNN Sunday.
 "She believes we need to be a country that follows all laws, but also a country that governs with heart."